-Over the past few months, a new strain of unique coronavirus – which attacks the airways and lungs – has led to a pandemic across the globe.
-As this strain is still so unknown and so mysterious, researchers all over the world are working hard to try and develop vaccines and treatments to help fight against the virus.
-Many countries are imposing lockdown scenarios, which means that people are unable to leave the house unless it is of critical necessity.
+Over the past year, a new strain of unique coronavirus – which attacks the airways and lungs – has led to a pandemic across the globe.
+As this strain is still so unknown and so mysterious, researchers all over the world are developing vaccines and treatments to help fight against the virus.
+Many countries are imposing lockdown scenarios, which mean that people are unable to leave the house unless it is of critical necessity.

 In the UK, the number to call for specific coronavirus queries and concerns is 119, while the general medical advice line is 111 for non-emergencies.

 Here’s 32 facts about Coronavirus COVID-19, and what you can expect…

 1. COVID-19 symptoms and risks

 COVID-19, on the whole, is an illness that should produce mild to moderate symptoms in most healthy people.
 Statistics show that the vast majority of people who contract the illness survive it without the need for a trip to the hospital.
 However, there are people who may be at heightened risk should they contract the virus.
 These people include the elderly and infirm, as well as those who have existing breathing conditions.